RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pe/pe-9.md

 ## Control Statement

+The organization protects power equipment and power cabling for the information system from damage and destruction.

+## Control Objective

-Protect power equipment and power cabling for the system from damage and destruction.
+Determine if the organization protects power equipment and power cabling for the information system from damage and destruction.

 ## Control guidance

-Organizations determine the types of protection necessary for the power equipment and cabling employed at different locations that are both internal and external to organizational facilities and environments of operation.
-Types of power equipment and cabling include internal cabling and uninterruptable power sources in offices or data centers, generators and power cabling outside of buildings, and power sources for self-contained components such as satellites, vehicles, and other deployable systems.
+Organizations determine the types of protection necessary for power equipment and cabling employed at different locations both internal and external to organizational facilities and environments of operation.
+This includes, for example, generators and power cabling outside of buildings, internal cabling and uninterruptable power sources within an office or data center, and power sources for self-contained entities such as vehicles and satellites.

-## Control assessment-objective

-power equipment for the system is protected from damage and destruction;
-power cabling for the system is protected from damage and destruction.